xster/flutter-wiki/Desktop-shells.md

 ### Plugins

-If your project uses any plugins (unless they have desktop support), they won't work, as the native side will be missing.
+If your project uses any plugins they won't work (unless they have desktop support), as the native side will be missing.
 Depending on how the Dart side of the plugin is written, they may fail gracefully, or may throw errors.

 ## Add-to-App